jeanjai/python_json_scraper/README.md

 # json_scraper
+## Description:
+This dynamic scraper uses a json file input to configer the scrape.

+### Key fuctionalities
+* Wide list of export data types
+* Ability to scrape multiple websites using 1 json file
-Scrape websites based on json file
+* Ability to do actions on the page based on inputs in json file

 ## Requirements:
 * Pyton